samuelmaddock/electron-browser-shell/packages/electron-chrome-context-menu/README.md

     * `url` String
     * `disposition` String - Can be `default`, `foreground-tab`, `background-tab`, and `new-window`.
     * `params` Electron.ContextMenuParams
-  * `extensionMenuItems` Electron.MenuItem[] (optional) - Collection of menu items for activate web extensions.
+  * `extensionMenuItems` Electron.MenuItem[] (optional) - Collection of menu items for active web extensions.
-  * `strings` Object (optional) - Strings used to create menu items.
+  * `labels` Object (optional) - Labels used to create menu items.
 Replace this if localization is needed.

 ## License